hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/epistles_first_series/239_004_alasinga.md

 take at least ten days to go through it.
 The lady to whom Varada Rao introduced me and her husband belong to the highest Chicago society, and they were so very kind to me.
 I took my departure from Chicago and came to Boston.
-Mr. Lâlubhâi was with me up to Boston.
+Mr. Lālubhāi was with me up to Boston.
 He was very kind to me. . . .

 The expense I am bound to run into here is awful.
 You remember, you gave